garrandall/popular-music-data/tracks/gotham-city-r--kelly.md

 We all need it, can't live without it
 Gotham City, oh, yeah

-How sleeping awake because of fear (ohh, yeah)
+How sleeping awake because of fear (oh, yeah)
 How children are drowning in their tears
 How we need a place where we can go
 A land where everyone will have a hero (even me)